historic-trails/website/docs/things-to-do-over-break.md

 ## Edit your essays to make images appear.
-Just like in class, copy and paste the code below into your essay, wherever you want the image to appear.
+Just like in class, copy and paste the code below into your essay _wherever you want the image to appear_.

 Remember that this technique is totally different from how you learned to do images in Markdown itself.
 This is because if we want to maintain consistency across images and pages, like how the captions appear, we need a bit of extra HTML than Markdown alone can provide.
 We want our essays to look like this: